Hello again my friends! Barbara here. What shall we discuss today? Shall we talk about journeys and new beginnings?

 This website will not only provide access to products, but also important information on caring for your dog, whether you are thinking of adopting or already own a dog.

 Do you have a passion for dogs?
 Can you stand around and watch a dog or any animal for that matter, be mistreated, abandoned or abused?
 I’m sure you can’t!
 I would love to hear what you think about my journey into the Rescue Dog World.
-You may leave your thoughts, questions and comments in the section below this article and I will be more than happy to respond.
+You may share your questions and comments in the section below and I will be more than happy to respond.

 All the best,